-Cochlear Nucleus CI600 Series implants are MR Conditional.
+The Cochlear Nucleus CI500 cochlear implants are MR Conditional.
 MRI examinations can be performed safely on a person with these implanted devices only under very specific conditions.
 MRI examinations performed under different conditions may result in severe injury or device malfunction.